 Genre- If you don’t know what genre you’re writing, you are setting yourself up for major rewriting!

 Point of View- This can make or break your book.
-I wrote the beginning of my book in three different POV’s because I didn’t understand this enough.
-LEARN IT before you start.
+I wrote the beginning of my first book in three different POV’s because I didn’t understand this enough.
+LEARN before you start.

 Know Your Audience- If you’re doing it right, your writing will be totally different depending on your target audience.
 It’s much more difficult to “write in” nuances throughout your story for your readers.

 Outlining vs. Pantsers- This has to do with HOW you get your story from the gripping beginning to the can't-put-it-down finish.
 Some writers outline, and some “fly by the seat of their pants.”
-I’m a pantser who wishes I could be as creative outlining as I am when my characters just take the story and run.
+I’m a pantser who is an aspiring Outliner.

 Show, Don't Tell- The mantra drilled into every writer's head.
 The whole reason for writing is to evoke emotion in your reader and the only way to do that is by showing instead of telling.
 See some ways to identify when you've fallen into telling, and some tricks to correct it.